The 2020 edition of the OECD’s Education at a Glance report landed on 8 September.

 In fact, the revenue growth gap between our tertiary sector and those of many other countries is larger than Chart 1 suggests.
 Lurking behind the headline rates is Australia’s above-average GDP growth.
 As Chart 3 shows, it grew by 58% over 2001-2017, compared with OECD and EU averages of 34 and 24%.
 For a decade, our local commentary has taken GDP as a “common denominator” for OECD spending comparisons.
 (The main focus has been on public spending – it’s hard to find anyone highlighting the 2.0% figure in Charts 1-2.)

 While defended as “standard practice” to compare levels of public spending, relying solely on such metrics has predictably unenlightening effects.
 It masks the extent of real rises in Australia; and of flat or falling spending in countries with weak GDP growth, particularly since 2008.
+As the OECD noted in 2012, Australia is seen among OECD countries as an “Iron Man” of economic growth and resilience.

 As seen in Australia’s 2008 Bradley Review, other OECD metrics shed more light on real spending trends.
 As I outlined in June, total tertiary spending rose by 71% in Australia over 2005-2016, in the OECD’s 2019 report.
 This compares with growth of 28 and 20% for the OECD and EU averages.
 In final public spending (excluding HELP loans) government funding in Australia grew by 49% compared to 30 and 15% for the OECD and EU.
 Chart 4 compares Australian spending growth with 14 other countries, for total spending and final public spending, in GDP-adjusted terms.
 These OECD metrics disconfirm the majority view found in Australia.